 Can a Gasoline Lantern Be Used Indoors?

 Not really.
 Not safely, anyway.
-The problem isn't really the heat, although a gasoline lantern turned all the way up can often vaporize a drop of water striking it.
+The problem isn't the heat, although a gasoline lantern turned all the way up can often vaporize a drop of water striking it.
 The fuel they’re burning is gasoline.
 It’s the same fuel most cars burn.
 And it produces the same fumes when it’s burned, in either case.
-That means Carbon Dioxide, or CO2, of course.
+That means carbon dioxide, or CO2, of course.
 Burning any carbon-based fuel will produce CO2.
-So the real problem with using a gasoline lantern indoors is that you really don't want to be... in an enclosed space with the fumes it's giving off.
+So the real problem with using a gasoline lantern indoors is that you don't want to be in an enclosed space with the fumes it's giving off.

-However, vaporized gasoline is also likely to give off a fair amount of Carbon Monoxide when it’s burned.
-Carbon Monoxide, or CPO, is colorless, odorless and deadly.
-That’s why sitting in a running car in an enclosed garage, or with a hose run from the tail pipe in through one of the car’s windows, has been known to kill people.
+However, vaporized gasoline is also likely to give off a fair amount of carbon monoxide when it’s burned. carbon monoxide, or CPO, is colorless, odorless and deadly.
+That’s why sitting in a running car in an enclosed garage has been known to kill people.